NethServer/docs/administrator-manual/en/upgrade_tool.rst

 The (1) **preparation** step can be started from the :guilabel:`Upgrade tool` page of the Server Manager.

+If the File server module is present and the Samba server role is :guilabel:`Primary Domain Controller` or :guilabel:`Workstation` the system has to be configured with a local Active Directory accounts provider.
+See :ref:`upgrade-to-ad`.

+The Upgrade tool does not work if the Samba server role is set to :guilabel:`Active Directory Member`.

 During the preparation step the system is still operational as usual.
 The package download runs in background.
 It requires some time, depending on the available network bandwidth.